Non-enveloped, capsid of about 27-40 nm in diameter, with T=3 icosahedral symmetry. The capsid is composed of 180 capsid proteins.

 Cleavage of ORF1 polyprotein by the virus-encoded 3C-like cysteine proteinase yields the mature nonstructural proteins.
 The 3’-end terminal ORF encodes a basic protein (and the capsid protein) and is expressed through RNA termination-reinitiation.

-Vesiviruses are apparently unique among the caliciviruses in that the ORF2 encodes a capsid precursor protein that is proteolytically processed by the viral proteinase to yield the mature capsid protein.
+Some Norovirus expressan alternative ORF by leaky scanning Vesiviruses are apparently unique among the Caliciviridae in that the ORF2 encodes a capsid precursor protein that is proteolytically processed by the viral proteinase to yield the mature capsid protein.

 - Attachement to host receptors mediates endocytosis of the virus into the host cell.